‘Vet nurses aren’t just there to carry out orders, we’re there to interpret changes and make suggestions on treatment options’

 With two decades on the front line and many years as a respected teacher, Megan Brashear is right at the cutting edge of developments in ECC veterinary nursing.

-Megan will tell delegates just how vital the most basic practices really are.
-And how mastering them brings a confidence that can make you a better nurse and enjoy making a real difference in those most critical moments.
+Megan told delegates just how vital the most basic practices really are, and how mastering them brings a confidence that can make you a better nurse and enjoy making a real difference in those most critical moments.

-Indiana-based Megan will be involved in several addresses at the Congress including conflict resolution in the workplace, improving team dynamics and taking part in an ethics discussion forum.
+Megan was involved in several addresses at the last year’s Congress, including preparing critical patients for surgery, managing multiple critical patients, conflict resolution in the workplace, improving team dynamics and taking part in an ethics discussion forum.

-“So much of veterinary nursing is about understanding the basics,” said Megan, who is currently small animal veterinary nursing manager at the Purdue University Veterinary Teaching Hospital in West Lafayette, Indiana.
+“So much of veterinary nursing is about understanding the basics,” said Megan, currently small animal veterinary nursing manager at the Purdue University Veterinary Teaching Hospital in West Lafayette, Indiana.

 “You have to be able to spot the signs the animal is giving you that they aren’t doing well.
 Understand what a fast heart rate means and how you can get in there and do something about it.